wso2/docs-is/en/docs/learn/configuring-openid-connect-single-logout.md

     'unchanged' or 'error'.
 3. If the session state is 'changed', the RP sends a passive request for re-authentication.
-4. If the end user has logged out from the OP, the RP will receive an authentication failure message along with a new session state value.
+4. If the end-user has logged out from the OP, the RP will receive an authentication failure message along with a new session state value.
-    The RP handles this as a end user logout.
+    The RP handles this as an end-user logout.
-5. If the end user has not logged out, the RP will receive a successful authentication response along with a new session state value.
+5. If the end-user has not logged out, the RP will receive a successful authentication response along with a new session state value.